robdrimmie/robdrimmie.github.io/_posts/2020-10-06-maybe-ill-play-a-game.markdown

 Anyway, now it's time for me to mark this published and start actually playing.
 I hope I'm inclined to write more about this, or really anything else, sometime later.

+Edit, approximately 40 minutes later: I can't get the fucking thing to work.
+I even followed random forum steps to update the version of the emulator and nope, that ain't it.
+So I guess this isn't what's happening after all.

 * I've long thought "Standard Disclaimer" is a good name for a blog